-The Women's Campaign is currently an organisation for women: we do not believe our society is yet at the point where women-only spaces are unnecessary.
-We are dedicated to this element of autonomy; in a society in which women are woefully underrepresented in most leadership positions, women often experience fewer opportunities and fewer women role models in leadership.
-Allowing women to participate in a space free from unequal gender dynamics is an experience which many women never experience, but most who do find it extremely empowering.
-It is not about segregation or "not wanting to face the real world"; rather, it's about creating a space in which women feel safe and empowered, and where they can foster the confidence, tools and relationships which they can then use in a mixed sex environment.
+The Women’s Campaign is currently an organisation for women and non-binary people: we do not believe our society is yet at the point where women- and non-binary-only spaces are unnecessary.
+We are dedicated to this element of autonomy; in a society in which women and non-binary people are underrepresented in most leadership positions, they often experience fewer opportunities and fewer role models in leadership.
+Allowing women and non-binary people to participate in a space free from unequal gender dynamics is an experience which many women and non-binary people never experience, but most who do find it extremely empowering.
+It is not about segregation or “not wanting to face the real world”; rather, it’s about creating a space in which women and non-binary people feel safe and empowered, and where they can foster the confidence, tools and relationships which they can then use in a wider environment.

-However, despite the weight we place on women only spaces, we feel that it is important that men who want to be involved in the women's campaign are able to do so.
-Men are invited to come to most University-wide Women's Campaign events and, importantly, one of the things that Cambridge is lacking is a Pro-feminist Men's Discussion Group.
+However, despite the weight we place on women- and non-binary-only spaces, we feel that it is important that men who want to be involved in the women’s campaign are able to do so.
+Men are invited to come to most University-wide Women’s Campaign events and, importantly, one of the things that Cambridge is lacking is a Pro-feminist Men’s Discussion Group.
 Issues that they could discuss include:

 - issues with masculinities,